tern-tools/tern/README.md

 ```
 $ tern report -x scancode -i golang:1.12-alpine
 ```

+If you are running Scancode for the first time, depending on the size of the container image, it takes anywhere between 10 minutes to a few hours to run due to the number of files needed to be analyzed.
+Once completed, subsequent runs will be much faster as the data will be cached for future use.

 ## cve-bin-tool<a name="cve-bin-tool">
 [cve-bin-tool](https://github.com/intel/cve-bin-tool) is a command line tool which "scans for a number of common, vulnerable components (openssl, libpng, libxml2, expat and a few others) to let you know if your system includes common libraries with known vulnerabilities".
 Vulnerability scanning tools can also be extended to work on containers using Tern, although support for certain metadata pertaining to CVEs may not be available yet.
 As a result, you will not see any of the results in the generated reports.